mjo-at-github/sWeather/README.md

 ### Usage

+You can run this project using sbt.
+At the command line type:

+`sbt "run Hamburg"`

+Try replacing Hamburg with a city of your choice!

+### Remarks

 This is a normal sbt project.
-You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.
+You can compile code with `sbt compile`, run it with `sbt run`, etc.